End of Lease Procedures

 Where the decision is “replace and return” the replacement machines must be ordered in time for installation prior to the return date.
 This activity is critical.
 The rent free period in the first quarter of possession facilitates this.
 A Sample Timetable demonstrates a return and replace scenario.

 The lessor will arrange for collection as described below.
-Penalties can apply if the equipment is not available on that date.
-Equipment can be returned earlier that the dates shown by contacting the Lessor to arrange.
+Equipment can be returned earlier that the expiry dates shown by contacting the Lessor to arrange charges may apply for collection outside of standard collection dates.

 Prior to expiration of the Vendor Warranty it is strongly recommended that all equipment is checked for necessary repairs which can be undertaken under the warranty.
 To check on warranty expiration date contact the hardware vendor.